Manufacturing in the United Kingdom: History

 Manufacturing in the United Kingdom expanded on an unprecedented scale in the 19th century.
-Innovation in Britain led to revolutionary changes in manufacturing, the development of factory systems, and growth of transportation by railway and steam ship that spread around the world.
-Its growth was driven by international trading relationships Britain developed with Asia, Europe and the Americas, as well as entrepreneurialism, work ethic and the availability of natural resources such as coal.
-The main sectors were textiles, iron and steel making, engineering, and later ship building.
+Innovation in Britain led to revolutionary changes in manufacturing, the development of factory systems, and growth of transportation by railway and steamship that spread around the world.
+Its growth was driven by the international trading relationships that Britain developed with parts of Asia, Europe and the Americas, as well as entrepreneurialism, work ethic and the availability of natural resources such as coal.
+The main sectors were textiles, iron and steel making, engineering, and later shipbuilding.
 Between 1809 and 1839, exports tripled from £25 million to £76 million, while imports nearly doubled from £28 million to £52 million during the same period; by 1849, exports were £124 million and imports were £79 million.
 In many industrial sectors, Britain was the largest manufacturer in the world and the most technologically advanced.

 In the later part of the 19th century, a second phase developed which is sometimes known as the Second Industrial Revolution.
-Germany and later the United States, which made use of the American system of manufacturing, caught up and overtook Britain as the world's largest manufacturers in the early 20th century.
+Germany — and later the United States, which made use of the American system of manufacturing — caught up with and overtook Britain as the world's largest manufacturers in the early 20th century.
 Nonetheless, Britain remained one of the largest industrial producers.
-By the middle of the century, in 1948, manufacturing (including utilities and oil and gas extraction) made up 48% of the UK economy.
-In the post-war decades, manufacturing began to lose its competitive advantage and heavy industry experienced a relative decline.
-By 2013, the percentage of manufacturing in the economy (including utilities and oil and gas extraction) had fallen to 13%, replaced by services which had risen from 46% to 79% over the same period.
+By 1948, manufacturing (including utilities and oil and gas extraction) made up 48% of the UK economy.
+In the post-war decades, manufacturing began to lose its competitive advantage, and heavy industry suffered a relative decline.
+By 2013, the percentage of manufacturing in the economy (including utilities and oil and gas extraction) had fallen to 13%, replaced by services, which had risen from 46% to 79% over the same period.

 The trend of deindustrialisation in the United Kingdom is common to all mature Western economies.
 Heavy industry, employing many thousands of people and producing large volumes of low-value goods (such as steelmaking) has either become highly efficient (producing the same amount of output from fewer manufacturing sites employing fewer people; for example, productivity in the UK's steel industry increased by a factor of 8 between 1978 and 2006) or has been replaced by smaller industrial units producing high-value goods (such as the aerospace and electronics industries).

-How the manufacturing sector is accounted for has however changed as part of manufacturing companies providing services and for those supplying it, so the actual size of the sector will vary in size according to the criteria in question.
+How the manufacturing sector is accounted for has however changed as part of manufacturing companies providing services and for those supplying it, so the quoted size of the sector will vary depending on the methodology used.